cnvince/academic-vinceli.org/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-Dr. Vincent Li is an applied search scientist of search and artificial intelligence.
-His research interests include search, machine learning, and artificial intelligence techniques for search and ranking problems.
+Dr. Vincent Li is an applied search scientist with a passion for solving complex business problems using search and artificial intelligence techniques.
+He earned his Ph.D. from RMIT University, where he conducted research on search, machine learning, and artificial intelligence techniques for search and ranking problems.

-Dr. Vincent Li received his Ph.D from RMIT university in 2019.
-His research topic was "Transfer Learning for Information Retrieval", which he studied methodologies to transfer the knowledge from one mature search engine to a new search engine without any training data collected.

-He has a decent understanding of how modern search engine works, and how to apply artificial intelligence techniques to search engines at a large scale to improve the relevance, ranking effectiveness to improve users' satisfaction and business profits.

-Dr. Vincent has helped Australia's largest supermarket Coles to rebuild their search engine with AI techniques.

-He also is a co-organiser of the [Melbourne Search & Recommendation Meetup Group](https://www.meetup.com/melbourne-search/) and also run a tech blog site [productsearch.ai](https://www.productsearch.ai).
+His research interests include search, machine learning, and artificial intelligence techniques, and he has a particular interest in applying state-of-the-art techniques, such as large language models like GPT, to solve business problems.

+Dr. Li has extensive industry experience providing consultation services to companies on search and recommendation problems.
+He has helped numerous companies across Australia optimize their search capabilities and improve their search engine's performance.
+One notable example of his work includes rebuilding the search engine of Australia's largest supermarket, Coles, using AI techniques.

+As the organizer of the [Melbourne Search & Recommendation Meetup Group](https://www.meetup.com/melbourne-search/) and the author of a tech blog site, [productsearch.ai](http://productsearch.ai), Dr. Li is committed to advancing the field of search and AI.
+With his practical approach and extensive knowledge, he is a trusted and respected expert in the field, and a valued partner for companies seeking to optimize their search and recommendation capabilities.